kubernetes/website/docs/admin/kubelet-tls-bootstrapping.md

 ## kube-apiserver configuration

-You must provide a token which specifies at least one "bootstrap token" assigned to a kubelet bootstrap-specific group.
+You must configure a token based authentication mechanism that will provide authorization for a user in the `system:bootstrappers` group.

 This group will later be used in the controller-manager configuration to scope approvals in the default approval controller.
 As this feature matures, you should ensure tokens are bound to a Role-Based Access Control (RBAC) policy which limits requests
 (using the bootstrap token) strictly to client requests related to certificate provisioning.
 With RBAC in place, scoping the tokens to a group allows for great flexibility (e.g. you could disable a particular bootstrap group's access when you are done provisioning the nodes).